Child car comfort: why it’s important

 - If you’re going on a long drive, plan it for cooler times of day if you can.

 - Always carry extra water in case you get stuck in traffic, break down and so on.

 - Use air conditioning if your car has it.

 - Give your child plenty of water to drink.

-- If your windows don’t have tinting, use shades on your car windows to protect your child from the sun.
+- If your windows don’t have tinting, use shades on your rear side car windows to protect your child from the sun.
 Never use a towel on the rear side windows, because this will block the driver’s view.

 - Avoid putting a hood or bonnet over a capsule to protect a baby from the sun, because this reduces air circulation.

 It’s fine to put the windows down if you’re driving or parked on the side of the road in hot conditions.
 Just make sure that your child always keeps their arms, legs and head inside the car.
 And never leave your child unattended in a parked car.

 Long car trips: planning breaks for children’s comfort